Est.2010

 • Speak to a specialist career consultant in your chosen field.
 We offer free advice to help you find the right course, and we’ll typically be in touch within one working day.

-• Map out a learning schedule that fits realistically with your work and personal life, even if it’s just 5–10 hours a week to start.
+• Map out a learning schedule that fits realistically with your work and personal life, even if it’s just 5–10 hours per week to start.

-5. Create a Career-Change-Friendly CV, Cover Letter, and LinkedIn
+5. Create a Career-Change-Friendly Resume, Cover Letter, and LinkedIn Profile

-Your CV is likely going to need more than a quick update; it needs a total rethink, or to be started again from scratch.
+Your resume is likely going to need more than a quick update; it needs a total rethink, or to be started again from scratch.

 Something I tell job seekers all the time when I’m advising them: a CV for changing career will look quite different from your standard resume.
 When you're changing careers, your application documents have to clearly show why you're making the move and how your existing skills transfer into this new space.
 Employers won’t connect the dots for you; you need to do that for them.